paulinaCzekaj/10xdev-project-secret-santa/.ai/api-endpoint-implementation-plan/draw/create-2-draw-endpoint-implementation-plan.md

   return new Response(
     JSON.stringify({
       error: {
-        code: 'FORBIDDEN',
+        code: "FORBIDDEN",
-        message: 'Only the group creator can execute the draw' }
+        message: "Only the group creator can execute the draw", },
     }),
     { status: 403 }
   );